stanmaz/BBOalert/README.md

 - open the data file using your favorite text editor (see sections : 'Data file format'
 - select all text
-- copy it to clipboard
+- copy it to the clipboard
 - press "Import" button on the BBO page

 See GettingStarted.pdf for basic operations.